-We use axisymmetric, three-integral orbit-based models, based on the Schwarzschild orbit-library method \citep{Schwarzschild1979}, to compute the SMBH mass ($M$), the mass to light ratio ($\Upsilon$), the asymptotic circular velocity ($v_c$), and the dark matter halo scale radius ($r_c$) following the method described in \citet{Gebhardt2000, Gebhardt2003} and, in detail, in \citet{Siopis2009}.
+We use axisymmetric, three-integral orbit-based models, based on the Schwarzschild orbit library method \citep{Schwarzschild1979}, to compute the SMBH mass ($M$), the mass-to-light ratio ($\Upsilon$), the asymptotic circular velocity ($v_c$), and the dark matter halo scale radius ($r_c$) following the method described in \citet{Gebhardt2000, Gebhardt2003} and, in detail, in \citet{Siopis2009}.
 The Schwarzschild orbit library method is a general stellar dynamical equilibrium model of a self-gravitating system that is used to infer central black hole masses.

 Our workflow, in general, is as follows.
-We first adopted the stellar surface brightness profile from \citet{Boizelle2019} (see Section~\ref{sec: surface_brightness}) and converted it to a stellar luminosity density distribution by deprojecting the surface brightness profile, assuming axisymmetry, and assuming an inclination equal to that of the circumnuclear dust disk ($i\sim48^\circ$, from \citealt{Boizelle2019}).
-We then converted the luminosity density to a mass density with an unknown, but parameterized, $H$-band mass-to-light ratio ($\Upsilon$).
+We first adopted the stellar surface brightness profile from \citet{Boizelle2019} (see Section~\ref{sec: surface_brightness} of this work for a description of how they generated this profile) and converted it to a stellar luminosity density distribution by deprojecting the surface brightness profile, assuming axisymmetry, and assuming an inclination equal to that of the circumnuclear dust disk ($i\sim48^\circ$; \citealt{Boizelle2019}).
+We then converted the luminosity density to a mass density with an unknown but parameterized $H$-band mass-to-light ratio ($\Upsilon$).
 Next, we determined the stellar gravitational potential by solving Poisson's equation.
-To the stellar gravitational potential, we added a point mass (black hole with mass $M$) and a dark matter halo parameterized as a cored logarithmic profile, which corresponds to a DM density profile of:
+To the stellar gravitational potential, we added a point mass (black hole with mass $M$) and a dark matter halo parameterized as a cored logarithmic profile, which corresponds to a dark matter density profile of